I'm a Honky Tonk Girl: Cover versions

 Various music artists have covered "I'm a Honky Tonk Girl".
 Actress Sissy Spacek recorded a version of "Honky Tonk Girl" for Lynn's 1980 film biopic Coal Miner's Daughter.
 Spacek also appears in the film performing the song.

 In 1982 British singer-songwriter Elvis Costello included a cover version of the song on his 1982 extended play release I'm Your Toy.

 American country artist Lee Ann Womack recorded the song for Lynn's 2010 tribute album entitled Coal Miner's Daughter: A Tribute to Loretta Lynn.

-Country artist Miranda Lambert performed "Honky Tonk Girl" live in tribute to Lynn at the Grand Ole Opry in 2013.
+Miranda Lambert performed "Honky Tonk Girl" live in tribute to Lynn at the Grand Ole Opry in 2013.
 Rolling Stone reviewed Lambert's performance positively, stating that Lambert "belts out the lyrics, which are rife with loss and regret, Lynn looks on approvingly, singing along from her front-row seat in the Grand Ole Opry House and commenting on the performance to one of her daughters seated next to her."

 In 2014 Loretta's granddaughter, Tayla Lynn, released the song featuring her grandmother on the track.

+In 2017, Charley Crockett covered the song, reworking the title to be Honky Tonk Man on his 3rd studio album Lil' G.L.'s Honky Tonk Jubilee as the albums 11th track.